JeremyFenwick/jf.github.io/index.markdown

 go server.Handler(context)
 ```

 The most interesting part was experimenting with sync.Pool.
-When generating responses we use buffers - instead of constantly allocating new buffers we simple reuse them from a pool.
+When generating responses we use buffers - instead of constantly allocating new buffers we reuse them from a pool.
 This should relieve pressure from the GC:

 ```golang
 var bufferPool = sync.Pool{